-(currently revising to resubmit): Female Fighters during the Lebanese Civil War: Individual Profiles, Pathways and Motivations. [journal article]
+Accepted for publication (in September 2018).
+Female Fighters and Militants during the Lebanese Civil War: Individual Profiles, Pathways and Motivations.
+In: "Studies in Conflict and Terrorism".

 2004.
 Der islamische Gebetsteppich.
 [The Islamic Prayer Rug.]
 In: Anna Schwarz (ed.): Kulturwissenschaftliche Neugier auf die Welt.
 Fragen Frankfurter Viadrina Studenten.
-[Cultural Scientists' Curiosity: Questions by Viadrina Students from Frankfurt.]
+[Curious Cultural Scientists: Questions by Viadrina Students from Frankfurt.]
 Bliesdorf: Findling.
 (Buy the book here.)